inEXASCALE/pychop/README.md

 If one is not seeking optimized performance and more emulation supports, one can use the following example.

-``pychop`` also provides same functionalities just like Higham's chop [1], but with faster rounding compared to it:
+``pychop`` also provides same functionalities just like Higham's chop [1], but with relatively faster rounding:

 ```Python
 from pychop import Chop